AIMS Hall

 Like the Steinert Athletic Complex, this building is named for Marvin and Nadene Steinert.
 Completed in 2003, it houses food services and cafeteria facilities, student life offices, a student lounge and recreation facilities.

 The campus center includes the Shehadey Dining Room.
 It is named for Larry Shehadey, owner of Producers Dairy and major contributor to the campus center construction project.
-The Pioneer Conference Room on the north side of the building is named for Pioneer College Caterers, Inc., which provides food services for the university.
+The Pioneer Conference Room on the north side of the building is named for Pioneer College Caterers, Inc., which at that time provided food services for the university.
 The Johanson Conference Room is named for Richard and Althea Johanson, who were major supporters of this building project.

 Research and text by Kevin Enns-Rempel, University Archivist, 2010